 Eating disorders can be challenging enough.
-Unfortunately, they are often accompanied by the not-so-strange bedfellows of sleeping disorders.
+Unfortunately, they are often accompanied by the not-so-strange bedfellows of difficulty with sleep.

 In the United States, about 20 million women and girls and 10 million men and boys have struggled with with anorexia nervosa, bulimia, binge eating, or some other eating disorder at some time in their lives.